MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-mysql-tables.md

 |*OptionalProperties*|string||A key-value property pair in the format *PropertyName* `=` *PropertyValue*.
 See [Optional properties](#optional-properties).
 The `sqlDialect = MySql` specification is also a property but is required for the connection to succeed.|

 > [!WARNING]
-> Connection strings and queries that include confidential information should be obfuscated for security.
+> Connection strings and queries that include confidential information should be obfuscated so that they'll be omitted from any Kusto tracing.
 For more information, see [obfuscated string literals](../query/scalar-data-types/string.md#obfuscated-string-literals).

 ## Optional properties